reticula-network/reticula-python/docs/types.rst

 Vertices
 ^^^^^^^^

-.. cpp:concept:: template <typename T> dag::network_vertex
+.. cpp:concept:: template <typename T> network_vertex

-  Any type that is totally ordered (satisfies :cpp:`std::totally_ordered<T>`) and hashable with the struct :cpp:struct:`dag::hash` can be a network vertex.
+  Any type that is totally ordered (satisfies :cpp:`std::totally_ordered<T>`) and hashable with the struct :cpp:struct:`hash` can be a network vertex.

-.. cpp:concept:: template <typename T> dag::integer_vertex
+.. cpp:concept:: template <typename T> integer_vertex

-  A :cpp:concept:`dag::network_vertex` that is also an arithmetic integer type, i.e., trait :cpp:`std::numeric_limits<T>::is_integer` should have a true value for that type.
+  A :cpp:concept:`network_vertex` that is also an arithmetic integer type, i.e., trait :cpp:`std::numeric_limits<T>::is_integer` should have a true value for that type.

 Edges
 ^^^^^

-.. cpp:concept:: template <typename T> dag::network_edge
+.. cpp:concept:: template <typename T> network_edge

-  Any type can be a network edge if it is totally ordered (satisfies :cpp:`std::totally_ordered<T>`), hashable with both :cpp:`std::hash` and :cpp:struct:`dag::hash`, defines a :cpp:`VertexType` member type and certain function members: :cpp:`mutated_verts()`, :cpp:`mutator_verts()`, :cpp:`is_incident(VertexType v)`, :cpp:`is_in_incident(VertexType v)` and :cpp:`is_out_incident(VertexType v)`.
+  Any type can be a network edge if it is totally ordered (satisfies :cpp:`std::totally_ordered<T>`), hashable with both :cpp:`std::hash` and :cpp:struct:`hash`, defines a :cpp:`VertexType` member type and certain function members: :cpp:`mutated_verts()`, :cpp:`mutator_verts()`, :cpp:`is_incident(VertexType v)`, :cpp:`is_in_incident(VertexType v)` and :cpp:`is_out_incident(VertexType v)`.

-  The type must also provide specialisations for :cpp:func:`dag::effect_lt` and :cpp:func:`dag::adjacent`.
+  The type must also provide specialisations for :cpp:func:`effect_lt` and :cpp:func:`adjacent`.

 ..
    network_edge, static edge and temporal edge concepts